 In 2013, Rotarian Roch Fortin brought the idea of organizing a race up Summerland's Giants Head Mountain to Ellen and Tom Matthews, who had lost their son Christopher Walker to colon cancer that same year.
 The couple jumped on the opportunity as a means of keeping their son's memory alive.
 By encouraging physical outdoor activity and promoting health and wellness, Ellen and Tom knew they would be honouring the memory of Chris in a way that would have made him proud.

 The Rotary Club of Summerland is always looking for new ways to support the community of Summerland in the South Okanagan.
 Part of Rotary’s long-term vision for Giant’s Head Park is to improve the quality and accessibility of the trails for everyone to enjoy, and to assist in ensuring the sustainability of those trails by upgrading signage and providing an educational component to the trail.

 Putting a Face on Cancer

-It is hard to believe that a vision to keep the memory of our son Christopher Walker alive, while bringing awareness to the issues surrounding early detection and prevention of Colon Cancer and raising funds for the Giants Head Mountain Trails, could have turned into a weekend that has accomplished so much more.
-This May will be the 5th year we have brought together a community of participants, volunteers and locals for a weekend-long event that is of itself creating amazing memories and hope for a future that is colon cancer free.
+It is hard to believe that our desire to keep the memory of our son Christopher Walker alive, by bringing awareness to early detection and prevention of Colon Cancer and raising funds for the Giants Head Mountain Trails, has become so much more.
+Since 2014, we have brought together a growing community of participants, volunteers and local residents for a weekend-long event full of amazing memories and a hope for a future that is colon cancer free.

-Whether you have joined us each year since our first race in 2014 ago or are joining us for the first time, we certainly hope to see you this May Long Weekend in Summerland, BC...there is no time like the present to take on The Giant!
+Whether you have joined us each year or are considering participating in your first race, we hope to see you May long weekend in Summerland, BC.
+After all, there really is no time like the present to Conquer The Giant!